Microsoft/azure-docs.pt-pt/articles/azure-monitor/faq.md

 Estes dados serão os seguintes exemplos no Monitor Azure para registos quando você consultar:

 ```
-LogEntry : ({“Hello": "This example has multiple lines:","Docker/Moby": "will not break this into multiple lines", "and you will receive":"all of them in log analytics", "as one": "log entry"}
+LogEntry : ({"Hello": "This example has multiple lines:","Docker/Moby": "will not break this into multiple lines", "and you will receive":"all of them in log analytics", "as one": "log entry"}

 ```